MonkeyDa23/Horizon-Roleplay-1/discord-bot/README.md

 You **MUST** enable the **SERVER MEMBERS INTENT**.

-If this is disabled, the bot cannot see the roles of users who are not cached, and the entire login/permission system will fail with a `503 Service Unavailable` error.
+If this is disabled, the bot cannot see the roles of users who are not cached, and the entire login/permission system will fail.

 ### 2. Invite The Bot Correctly (For Slash Commands)

-For the bot and its slash commands (like `/setstatus`) to work correctly, it must be invited to your server with the correct permissions and scopes. **If slash commands are not appearing, this is almost always the reason.**
+For the bot and its slash commands (like `/setstatus`) to work correctly, it must be invited to your server with the correct permissions and scopes.

 1.  **Go to URL Generator**:
     *   Go to the [Discord Developer Portal](https://discord.com/developers/applications).